 Inigo Jones went on to design theatre buildings.
 In 1619 he transformed the Banqueting House at Whitehall into a theatre and in 1629 built the Cockpit at Court.

-the Queen’s House in Greenwich with its
+Gold on the Ceiling: The Sparkling New Queen’s House in Greenwich

 The Tulip Staircase inside Queen’s House in Greenwich, London